 Whilst the associated risks are significant, general anaesthesia is a very common treatment.
 Under the care of an experienced and highly educated dental team, and given that you follow all pre and post-treatment instructions, the likelihood of complications is greatly reduced.

-At Next Smile™ All-on-4® Centre, the dental implant and All-on-4® Pioneers in Australia, we can offer the option of local anaesthesia and/or general anaesthesia.
+At Next Smile, the All-on-4® Pioneers in Australia, we can offer the option of local anaesthesia and/or general anaesthesia.
 Each case is assessed for the appropriate type of anaesthesia however if you are typically anxious when it comes to procedures, a general anaesthetic may be the best for a more invasive dental procedure like dental implants and the All-on-4® treatment.
 In Australia, your dentist is obligated to provide you with comprehensive information on the side effects and complications involved in receiving any type of anaesthetic.

 Whilst your dentist will be the one to make the final decision, we encourage you to state what type of anaesthetic you would prefer.
 There may be limitations to this choice depending on the nature of the procedure and your patient history.
 However, your dental surgeon will want you to feel as comfortable as possible during the procedure and respect your wishes.